tom-seddon/beeb_test_os/README.md

 second row is a mask indicating which bits were found to be incorrect (2 hex digits).

-The main memory test does not use RAM for the test, but RAM is necessarily used to display the report.
-The report is intended to be somewhat resistant to stuck bits or noise, but no guarantees.
+The report is intended to be somewhat readable even if there are stuck bits or noise, but no guarantees.

 ### Memory test addresses